sysdiglabs/cloud-native-security-hub-backend/README.md

 RESPONSE: JSON with the specific 'version' of the 'kind' of resource for a specific 'version' of an 'app'
 ```

+Notes:
+* The name of the app is passed in slug format (i.e. "AWS Fargate" will be passed as "aws-fargate").
-> In case of error or not resources or apps found, the API returns 404 error code.
+* In case of error or not resources or apps found, the API returns 404 error code.

 ### cmd/dbimport